kishorerawat/contactlistapp/README.md

 #Contactlist App using MEAN (Mongo-Express-Angular-Node) Stack

-This is a very simple Contactlist app as explained in this beatiful tutorial on YouTube : https://youtu.be/6Sbau-oE37w
+This is a very simple Contactlist app as explained in this beatiful tutorial on YouTube : https://youtu.be/6Sbau-oE37w (Learn Coding Tutorials)

-The presenter has really explained in a very easy manner how to design the UI, how to manage the application logic and then storage of data in Mongo.
+The presenter has explained the complete application flow in a very easy-to-understand manner.
+As explained in the video, this app is for demonstration purposes only to understand how to work witht he MEAN stack.

-Very good for anybody who wants to learn how to design web applications using JavaScript, Angular, Express, Mongo and Node.
+Very good for anybody who wants to learn how to design web applications using JavaScript, Bootstrap, Angular, Express, Mongo and Node.